JonPara/VBA_Script/README.md

 ![hard_solution](Images/hard_solution.png)

-### CHALLENGE

-* Make the appropriate adjustments to your script that will allow it to run on every worksheet just by running it once.
+* Maked the appropriate adjustments to your script that will allow it to run on every worksheet just by running it once.

-* This can be applied to any of the difficulties.

-### Other Considerations

-* Use the sheet `alphabetical_testing.xlsx` while developing your code.
-This dataset is smaller and will allow you to test faster.

-* Make sure that the script acts the same on each sheet.
-The joy of VBA is to take the tediousness out of repetitive task and run over and over again with a click of the button.